 ITUMS Consultant provides health insurance which is an agreement between an insurance provider and an individual wherein the former guarantees to take care of certain medical costs of the latter based on the investment made.
 Some plans offer health insurance for individuals while others offer health insurance for family and group.
 The Individual Health Insurance plan covers only one individual, the policyholder, who will gain the benefits of the health insurance for his investment.

-3. (H) Medical Tourism
+3. (H) Medical Tourism Services

 ITU Management Services is the Best Medical Tourism Consultant in India has all necessary arrangements for UAE/GCC/Middle East North Africa patients to receive world-class medical procedures in India.
 ITUMS Medical Tourism also arranges for initial consultations between patients and Indian doctors, schedule procedures and make all travel arrangements.
 For the procedure itself, the client will be contracting directly with the medical provider.
 Financial arrangements, including necessary deposits, will be finalized before travel itineraries are booked and before the client is admitted to the medical facility.

-The Medical Tourism Company's services include the following:
+Specialized Medical Tourism Services and Solutions for Foreigners

 Help with procuring a medical visa

 Booking travel to the country where the services will be provided;